 After finishing this article, most people will go back to rereading tomorrow, because reading is comfortable and recalling is not.
 But you now know exactly what that comfort costs: a blank page on exam day.

 Next time you open a book, try it with one section.
 Read it, close the book, and see what you can pull back out.
 And when you want that loop to run itself, photograph the page and hand it to Memly.
-Free to try with 120 credits, no credit card required.
+Free to try, no credit card required.